theNewDynamic/oregonsadventurecoast.com/content/blog/2017-04-17-festival-of-sail-coos-baynorth-bend-2017-docks-june-1-4-2017.md

 ---
-title: 'Festival of Sail® Coos Bay/North Bend 2017 Docks June 1-4, 2017'
+title: Festival of Sail® Coos Bay/North Bend 2017 Docks June 1-4, 2017
-date: 2017-04-18T00:17:29.000Z
+date: 2017-04-18T00:17:29.000+00:00
-description: >-
-  It’s happening!
+description: It’s happening!
 It's really happening!
 Later this spring, Coos Bay and North Bend will be one of only a handful of Pacific ports that will host historic ships during the annual Festival of Sail®, June 1st-4th, 2017.
 This annual festival draws enthusiastic crowds from all over the region as it's "a rare chance to catch a glimpse, step aboard, and even set sail on some of the grandest ships of yore".
 tags:
 - Festival
 - Festival of Sail
 - Festival of Sail 2017
 - Festival of Sail Coos Bay
 - Fleet of Historic Ships
 - Historic Ships
 - North Bend
 - Oregon
 - Oregon Coast
 - ships
 - World’s Largest Rubber Duck
 categories:
 - Fairs & Festivals
 image: ''

 ---
 It’s happening!
 It&#8217;s really happening!
 Later this spring, Coos Bay and North Bend will be one of only a handful of Pacific ports that will host historic ships during the annual [Festival of Sail®](http://festofsailcoosbay.com/), June 1st-4th, 2017.
 This annual festival draws enthusiastic crowds from all over the region as it&#8217;s &#8220;a rare chance to catch a glimpse, step aboard, and even set sail on some of the grandest ships of yore&#8221;.